|

 have been detained and harassed.
 The illegal detention and torture of two

-journalists in 1999 marked the beginning of an unprecedented clampdown on the
+journalists in 1999 marked the beginning of an unprecedented clampdown on the free

-was reporting on critical issues.
+reporting on critical issues.
 After the government lost a constitutional

 referendum in 2000, it stepped up its war on the independent press.
 It